Sunday, 13 May 2018

 As if things couldn’t get any worse, my next long run (the following weekend) was a disaster; a 24miler with 10miles of mountain bike technical track to begin with.
 By the 14mile point I aborted and took a short cut back to the car.
 My appetite for battling through yet more overwhelming pain had simply expired by this point.
 It was only the second time in my life that I had thrown the towel in, being reminded of my first Bob Graham attempt – albeit having been hampered by a recent bout of food poisoning back then.

 I had been struggling for almost 4 solid months by this point.
 Yeah, ok for the smart Alec’s among us, training isn’t meant to be easy.
 But this was something very different.
 At no point in the years previous did I ever have to contend with such a rapid onset of structural fatigue and pain (below the naval); a familiar theme nowadays.
 Maybe this was the arthritis?
-Is what the surgeon was getting at when he said I probably shouldn’t run anymore?
+Is this what the surgeon was getting at when he said I probably shouldn’t run anymore?
 How was I going to manage 53miles if I could barely get through 14?

 Fortunately, in this moment, running had again forced me to the depths of despair.
 It would have been easy for me to fall back on excuses at this point but in my gut, I was reminded that they are simply a masked shortcut to failure.
 I’ve always maintained that the right path tends to be the most difficult; there was no other option, I would forge on.